The Asset Management Review: European Overview

 - a reference to that website, and the fact that a paper copy will be made available free of charge upon request.

 The information must be presented in a manner comprehensible to an investor without requiring reference to information in any other documents.
-There is a general requirement for all key investor information to be written in concise and non-technical language and drawn up in a common format to allow for easy comparison by investors.94 To encourage consistency, ESMA provides a template on its website that may be used as the basis of a key investor information document (KIID).95
+There is a general requirement for all key investor information to be written in concise and non-technical language and drawn up in a common format to allow for easy comparison by investors.55 To encourage consistency, ESMA provides a template on its website that may be used as the basis of a KIID.56

 Investors (in particular retail investors) will receive, before units can be purchased, the KIID, on the principle that the UCITS structure is simple enough and sufficiently well-regulated that the KIID provides enough basic information to permit an informed investment decision.
 In particular, the principal advantage of the KIID may prove to be that it can be used as a pan-European template, although language differences may limit the possibilities for economies of scale.

-UCITS IV and UCITS V set out broad categories of UCITS breaches for which national regulators must provide penalties, and lists the administrative sanctions and measures that competent authorities should be empowered to apply, including:
+The UCITS regime sets out broad categories of breaches for which national regulators must provide penalties, and lists the administrative sanctions and measures that competent authorities should be empowered to apply, including: